 The election of directors solicited by this Proxy Statement is an uncontested election.
-In the event that a nominee for election in an uncontested election receives a greater number of votes "Withheld" for his or her election than votes "For" such election, such nominee will tender an irrevocable resignation to the Nominating and Corporate Governance Committee, which will decide whether to accept or reject the resignation and submit such recommendation for prompt consideration by the Board of Directors no later than ninety (90) days following the uncontested election.
+In the event that a nominee for election in an uncontested election receives a greater number of votes "Withheld" for his or her election than votes "For" such election, such nominee will tender an irrevocable resignation to the Nominating and Governance Committee, which will decide whether to accept or reject the resignation and submit such recommendation for prompt consideration by the Board of Directors no later than ninety (90) days following the uncontested election.

-SELECTING NOMINEES TO THE BOARD
+- SELECTING NOMINEES TO THE BOARD

-The Nominating and Corporate Governance Committee considers, among other things, the following criteria in selecting and reviewing director nominees:
+The Nominating and Governance Committee considers, among other things, the following criteria in selecting and reviewing director nominees:

-- · personal and professional integrity, and the highest ethical standards; - · skills, business experience and industry knowledge useful to the oversight of the Company based on the perceived needs of the Company and the Board at any given time; - the ability and willingness to devote the required amount of time to the Company's affairs, including attendance at Board and committee meetings; - · the interest, capacity and willingness to serve the long-term interests of the Company; and - the lack of any personal or professional relationships that would adversely affect a candidate's ability to serve the best interests of the Company and its stockholders.
+- · personal and professional integrity, and the highest ethical standards; - skills, business experience and industry knowledge useful to the oversight of the Company based on the perceived needs of the Company and the Board at any given time; - the ability and willingness to devote the required amount of time to the Company's affairs, including attendance at Board and committee meetings; - · the interest, capacity and willingness to serve the long-term interests of the Company; and - the lack of any personal or professional relationships that would adversely affect a candidate's ability to serve the best interests of the Company and its stockholders.

-The Nominating and Corporate Governance Committee also assesses the contributions of the Company's incumbent directors in connection with their potential renomination.
+The Nominating and Governance Committee also assesses the contributions of the Company's incumbent directors in connection with their potential re-nomination.
 In identifying and recommending director nominees, the Committee members take into account such factors as they determine appropriate, including recommendations made by the Board of Directors.

-As reflected in its formal charter, the Nominating and Corporate Governance Committee considers the diversity of the Company's Board and employees to be a tremendous asset.
+As reflected in its formal charter, the Nominating and Governance Committee considers the diversity of the Company's Board and employees to be a tremendous asset.
 The Company is committed to maintaining a highly qualified and diverse Board, and as such, all candidates are considered regardless of their age, gender, race, color of skin, ethnic origin, political affiliation, religious preference, sexual orientation, country of origin, physical handicaps or any other category.
-These efforts to promote diversity are assessed annually to assure that the Board contains a balanced and effective mix of individuals capable of advancing the Company's long-term interests.